 NASA Launches Orion On First Step to Mars

-At 7:05am EST today, the world watched as NASA released its unmanned spacecraft, Orion, into the ether.
+At 7:05am EST today, the world watched as NASA launches its unmanned spacecraft, Orion, into the ether.
 With Captain Kirk (in doll form) at the helm, the massive capsule soared from Cape Canaveral with countless hopes attached.
 This new spaceship was built with one goal in mind: deep space exploration.

 Orion’s 4.5 hour flight test was a critical step toward eventual near-Earth asteroid excursions, trips around the moon, and–most significantly–manned missions to Mars.
 That’s right: with the success of Orion’s launch would come “the beginning of the Mars era,” as NASA Administrator, Charles Bolden, remarked before blastoff.